rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-The pagination feature is complete now.
-You are fetching successive pages of an initial page and merge the result in Apollo Client's cache.
+The pagination feature is complete now, and you are fetching successive pages of an initial page, then merging the results in Apollo Client's cache.
 In addition, you show your user feedback about pending requests for either the initial request or further page requests.

-What about taking this one step further by making the button which is used to fetch more repositories reusable?
+Now we'll take it a step further, making the button used to fetch more repositories reusable.
 Let me explain why this would be a neat abstraction.
-In a following section, you will have another list field which could potentially implement the pagination feature too.
-There you would have to introduce the "More" button which might be similar or almost identical to the "More" button that you have in the RepositoryList component.
-Having only one button to rule them all would be a satisfying abstraction to reuse it everywhere where you want to implement the pagination feature.
-However, keep in mind that this abstraction comes too early for a real world coding scenario.
-You would have to introduce the second list field first, implement the pagination feature for it, and then see the possibility of an abstraction for the "More" button.
-For the sake of the tutorial, it makes sense to implement this abstraction for the pagination feature in this section.
-So please excuse me this premature optimization here.
+In an upcoming section, you have another list field that could potentially implement the pagination feature.
+There, you have to  introduce the `More` button, which could be nearly identical to the `More` button you have in the RepositoryList component.
+Having only one button in a UI would be a satisfying abstraction, but this abstraction wouldn't work in a real-world coding scenario.
+You would have to introduce a second list field first, implement the pagination feature for it, and then consifder an abstraction for the `More` button.
+For the sake of the tutorial, we  implement this abstraction for the pagination feature only in this section, though you should be aware this is a premature optimization put in place for you to learn it.

-How would you approach such an abstraction?
-Let's say you wanted to extract the functionality of the "More" button in a FetchMore component.
-The most important thing you would need is the `fetchMore()` function which comes from the query result.
-Furthermore, as you can see from the previous implementation, the `fetchMore()` function takes an object to pass in the necessary `variables` and `updateQuery` information as a configuration.
+For another way, imagine you wanted to extract the functionality of the `More` button into a FetchMore component.
+The most important thing you would need is the `fetchMore()` function from the query result.
+The `fetchMore()` function takes an object to pass in the necessary `variables` and `updateQuery` information as a configuration.
 While the former is used to define the next page by its cursor, the latter is used to define how the results should be merged in the local state.
-Hence these are the three essential parts: fetchMore, variables, updateQuery.
-Last but not least, you may want to shield away the conditional renderings in the FetchMore component which happens due to the `loading` or `hasNextPage` booleans.
+These are the three essential parts: fetchMore, variables, and updateQuery.
+You may also want to shield away the conditional renderings in the FetchMore component, which happens because of the `loading` or `hasNextPage` booleans.
 Et voilà!
 That's how you get the interface to your FetchMore abstraction component.

 {{< highlight javascript "hl_lines=3 16 17 18 19 20 21 22 23 24 25 26" >}}
 import React, { Fragment } from 'react';